jconorgrogan/Informational-Constructivism/README.md

 Mathematical necessity (Pigeonhole Principle) of Label Reuse in sequences of length `≥ m+1` within the FSP.
 Challenge for Viable (V) processes.

 ### Section 8: Emergence of Ordered Memory from Viability Managing Label Reuse
 The Viability Condition (V), to maintain a bounded average `L=K+λE` (e.g., by minimizing predictive error from ambiguity), statistically forces differentiation of reused labels by ledger context, creating ordered memory.
+(The minimization of L is understood as a statistical property of viable, persistent processes).

 ### Section 9: Effective Irreversibility Statistically Selected by Viability
 Informationally, K-efficient encodings (favored by Viability's pressure on `K` cost to manage P2 and saturation) are often not uniquely invertible (large `K(precursor|encoding)`), with Landauer cost for erased specificity.
 Operationally, Viability disfavors high cost of perfect reversibility under noise and typicality.